magento/knowledge-base/src/troubleshooting/general/cron-tasks-lock-tasks-from-other-groups.md

 ---
 title: Cron tasks lock tasks from other groups
-labels: Magento Commerce Cloud,Pro,cron,lock,troubleshooting,Adobe Commerce,cloud architecture
+labels: Magento Commerce Cloud,Pro,cron,lock,troubleshooting,Adobe Commerce,cloud infrastructure
 ---

-This article provides a solution for the Adobe Commerce on our cloud architecture issue related to certain long-run cron jobs blocking other cron jobs.
+This article provides a solution for the Adobe Commerce on our cloud infrastructure issue related to certain long-run cron jobs blocking other cron jobs.

 ## Affected products and versions

-* Adobe Commerce on our cloud pro architecture
+* Adobe Commerce on our cloud pro infrastructure
 * Onboard earlier than May 2019

 ## Issue

-On Adobe Commerce on our cloud architecture, when you have complex cron tasks (long-run tasks), they might lock other tasks for execution.
+On Adobe Commerce for cloud, when you have complex cron tasks (long-run tasks), they might lock other tasks for execution.
 For example, the indexers task reindexes invalidated indexers.
 It can take a few hours to finish, and it will lock other default cron jobs like sending emails, generating sitemaps, customer notifications, and other custom tasks.

 <ins>Symptoms</ins>: